 When driving, do you ever find yourself pulling away quickly, braking hard, and giving the accelerator pedal a constant work out?
 Did you know that these driving habits use up more fuel?
 Try not to accelerate and break suddenly, instead speed up and slow down gradually.

-You don’t have to race to that red light; if it goes green while you’re rolling to a stop it will cost you less than if you have to start from standing.
-When you’re on the motorway or dual carriageway, pick a speed and stick to it while moving the accelerator as little as possible – it should see you go further between refills- and help the environment too!
+You don’t have to race to that red light; if it goes green while you’re rolling to a stop it will cost you less than if you start from standing.
+And, while driving on the motorway or dual carriageway, pick a speed and stick to it while moving the accelerator as little as possible.
+This should allow you to go further between refills, and help the environment too!

 Deal or no deal

-Keep a look out for vouchers or deals for routine trips to the garage like MOTs, tyre changes and services.
+Keep a look out for vouchers or deals for routine trips to the garage like MOTs, tyre changes, and services.
 You could keep a few extra notes in your pocket each time.

 Sharing is caring